ziyi22/tp/docs/UserGuide.md

     * Takes in integer values in the range 0 to 100.

 * `COMMENT`: The comment about the employee.
-    * Only alphanumeric comments with spaces is allowed.
-    * Special characters are not allowed in comments.
+    * Can take in any values.

 </>